 - Is someone a Christian if he or she supports abortion?

 My view on abortion

 I support women having full access to reproductive services (including access to birth control), as well as school-aged girls and young women.
-For women who have an at-risk pregnancy, I support government-sponsored access to genetic testing and amniocentesis that will reveal severe birth defects.
+For women who have at-risk pregnancies, I support government-sponsored access to genetic testing and amniocentesis that will reveal severe birth defects.
 Better to have an abortion earlier in a pregnancy than to have a child born without a brain who will die a few moments or days after birth.

-I support sex education for junior high and high school students and health education for fourth, fifth, and sixth graders.
+I support comprehensive sex education for junior high and high school students, and health education for fourth, fifth, and sixth graders.
 Since girls often reach menses at ages as young as ten, waiting until they are sixteen to educate them about reproduction is irresponsible and leads to unintended pregnancies.
 I do not support “Just say No” programs that take the “aspirin between the knees” approach and ignore the reality that most teenagers will, at some point, be sexually active.
-Yes, teens should wait, but they don’t, and everyone should agree that teenagers having babies is not a good idea.
+Yes, teens should perhaps wait, but they don’t, and everyone should agree that teenagers having babies is not a good idea.
 If we agree that this is not a good idea, then making sure they can’t get pregnant should be a top priority.

 I support radical changes to adoption laws in this country.
 The government should make it easy and affordable for people to adopt children (after being thoroughly vetted).
 By changing the law, it is more likely that women with unplanned pregnancies will carry their fetuses to term.
 This would also put out of business adoption agencies — many of them Christian — that charge extortion-level fees for adoptions.